 BOOKING A SESSION IN SOUTH OF SPAIN

 I take on a small number of sessions in Andalucia each year, usually in spring and autumn when the conditions are best.
-If you are planning to be in Seville or Granada and are interested in a session, I would love to hear about it as early as possible — especially for spring dates which book several months ahead.
+If you're planning to be in Seville or Granada, reach out as early as you can — spring dates especially fill months ahead.I'm also available throughout the rest of Andalusia — Córdoba, Ronda, the Costa del Sol, and Marbella.
+For couples planning a wedding in the south, I offer the only medium format film and Super 8 video combination in the region.